-Michael Kalbfus is a senior associate in the Munich office of Baker McKenzie.
+Michael Kalbfus is a counsel in the Munich office of Baker McKenzie.
 He spent his legal traineeship in the jurisdiction of the Higher Regional Court in Munich and passed the second state exam in Munich in 2011.
 He has published several articles on privacy matters.

 Michael advises domestic and international companies on employment law, particularly on the preparation and enforcement of the separation of employees as well as on drafting employment and lateral agreements.
 Furthermore, he advises companies regarding deployment of external staff, employment related compliance matters, reorganizations and restructurings, works council issues, and on domestic and international employee data privacy matters.
 Michael represents companies in labor court proceedings.
 He has published articles on employment and data privacy matters in an international context and has conducted seminars regarding lawful deployment of external staff, regarding lawful separation of employees, and regarding employee data privacy matters.

 - Advised on the closure of the German site of a US company in the energy sector.

 - Advised several clients on the lawful deployment of external staff, including conducting investigations concerning the deployment of over 1,000 freelancers.